aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/markdownsaveoptions/tablecontentalignment/_index.md

 ---
 title: MarkdownSaveOptions.TableContentAlignment
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a value that specifies how to align contents in tables when exporting into the Markdown format.
+description: MarkdownSaveOptions property.
+Gets or sets a value that specifies how to align contents in tables when exporting into the Markdown format.
 The default value is Auto in C#
 type: docs
 weight: 70
 url: /net/aspose.words.saving/markdownsaveoptions/tablecontentalignment/